codepath/android_guides/Architecture-of-Android-Apps.md

 Clean architecture principles, as espoused by Robert Martin (also known as "Uncle Bob"), attempt to focus the developer on thinking through the app's core functionality.
 It does so by separating the architecture of app into three major layers: how the app shows the data to the user (presentation layer), what the core functions of the app (domain or use case layer) are, and how the data can be accessed (data layer).
 The presentation layer sits as the outermost layer, the domain layer sits in the middle layer, and the data layer resides in the inner layer.

 It's important to note that each layer has its own data model, and data can only be exchanged between layers and usually flows only in one direction (i.e. outer to inner, or inner to outer)  Anytime data needs to be exchanged, usually a converter is used to map one layer's model to another.
-In this way, the data exchanged between each layer is restricted to this converter, thereby limiting how each layer can interact with the other.
+In this way, a boundary of separation is created that helps limit changes in one layer to cause unintended side effects in other layers.

 ## Templates